 - Always sit in a chair with a back support.
 Avoid leaning forward to reach your newborn’s mouth.

 - Instead, use pillows or blankets to support and position your baby closer to you.

 - Exercise can help increase muscle support for your aching back.

 - While your baby is enjoying tummy time, join them on the floor and do some exercises to help strengthen your core.

-There is no time for back pain in parenthood.
-Talk to your chiropractor about specific exercises to stretch and strengthen your muscles so that you can stay on your toes and a step ahead of your toddler.
+Consult a chiropractor so that you can stay on your toes and a step ahead of your toddler.

 To find a chiropractor near you, use the chiropractor locator on our website.
 In Ontario, you can visit a chiropractor without a referral from a doctor, nurse practitioner or other health care professional.